42 Yi4 益

 Trigram Kan also signifies sincerity and trust; after their positions are exchanged, line 3, i.e. the original line 6, becomes its representative line and stays in the middle of a hexagram, signifying it possesses sincerity and trust and acts in the middle, i.e. impartially.
 As line 6, in correlation with line 3, is at the position of the shrine, i.e. the country, it can report what it has done to the government or public in the position of a competent authority; then the task of enrichment is accomplished without fault and calamity.
 The jade tablet (圭 gui1) is an elongated pointed tablet that was held by ancient rulers on ceremonial occasions and represented the status of the person who held it; it was often used to authenticate communication at a distance.

-Commentary on the image: Yi (to enrich) undertaking an ominous task, (signifying) to solidify what it (originally) possesses.
+Commentary on the image: Yi (enrichment) undertakes an ominous task, signifying what line 3 engages in is to solidify what it originally possesses.

 Rescue resources originally came from the people; therefore they must be used for the people when they are in need to restore what they possessed before.